Testing the consistency of gravitational waves and large scale structure constraints on dark energy

+In the future it will be interesting to test the CRs with the results of non parametric analyses for both LSS and GWs data, and to include other observations such as weak lensing and baryonic acoustic oscillations.

-This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
+\textbf{Acknowledgments---} This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
 I thank Johannes Noller, Tessa Baker for their comments, Eric V. Linder, Hsu Wen Chiang and Reginald Christian Bernardo for interesting discussions, and the Academia Sinica and HCWB for the kind hospitality.
+We thank Mustapha Ishak for interesting discussions and helping to access the results of the DESI data analysis.
+This work was supported by the UDEA dedicacion exclusiva program and project No. 2023-63330.